jackmaden/philosophybreak/src/pages/articles/what-is-existentialism-3-core-principles-of-existentialist-philosophy/index.md

     </div>
 </div>

 This tension is generally accompanied by the suspicion that, beyond the everyday, there lies a deeper human need that natural science and traditional religions have not been able to fulfill.

-As such, existentialist works commonly feature themes like dread, boredom, anxiety, alienation, the absurd, freedom, commitment, nothingness, and what it really means to be an embodied being in an apparently uncaring, unknowable universe.
+Accordingly, existentialist works commonly feature themes like dread, boredom, anxiety, alienation, the absurd, freedom, commitment, nothingness, and what it really means to be an embodied being in an apparently uncaring, unknowable universe.

 In this regard, Dostoevsky’s <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/067973452X/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=067973452X&linkId=2a50a57b64e10025951baef7a6061f5a">Notes from the Underground</a> and Kafka’s <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0805209999/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0805209999&linkId=de194533fffd29a01939dff34c16581c">The Trial</a> are classic examples of existentialist novels, and <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0571229158/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0571229158&linkId=6be05873e4d375f03777771d71d116a5">the plays of Samuel Beckett</a> and sculptures of Alberto Giacometti explore existentialist themes in fascinating, disturbing ways.